 The Whitaker Center facilitates student research by providing assistance through summer research scholarships, research proposal development, selection of faculty supervisors, and the IRB approval process.
 In addition, the Center assists students and their supervisors in the publication and dissemination of the research results.
 We provide leadership in the development of undergraduate research protocols that can be duplicated within the university and other post secondary institutions.

 The Whitaker Center assists the FGCU Foundation in identifying STEM majors for summer research scholarships.
-One application process applies the student for all eligible scholarships.
+Students must also complete the Foundation Scholarship application by March 1 2015 to be eligible for these scholarships.
+This form can be found here.

 Alice and Karl Sheffield Scholarship for STEM Undergraduate Research - $5,000 summer scholarship to conduct research with a faculty research advisor and $5,000 research support (includes travel for student and faculty advisor and supplies).